9 DREAMY QUEENSLAND HOLIDAY DESTINATIONS

 The Whitsunday Islands and Central Great Barrier Reef

-Central Great Barrier Reef starts south of Mackay, connects all the way up to the fourth-most populated Queensland city of Townsville, with the treasured Whitsunday Islands at its heart.
+Central Great Barrier Reef starts south of Mackay, and connects all the way up to the fourth-most populated Queensland city of Townsville, with the treasured Whitsunday Islands at its heart.
 The Whitsunday Islands is made up of 74 tropical islands, including Whitsunday Island with the famed white sands of Whitehaven Beach.

 Townsville holds its own with one of the world’s top 10 dives to the SS Yongola wreck, sandy beaches and coral sea snorkeling off Magnetic Island, and epic waterfalls to visit on a day trip.